ArabGScom/AGS-Anti-DDoS-FiveM/README.md

 </br>

 # What is AGS Anti DDoS For FiveM ?
+script .lua file

-Protect servers from Distributed Denial of Service "DDoS" attacks.
+Protect servers from Distributed Denial of Service "DDoS" attacks with AGS Anti DDoS.